openstack/kolla/doc/source/contributor/CONTRIBUTING.rst

 Basics
 ======

 #.
-Our source code is hosted on `OpenStack Kolla Git
+Our source code is hosted on `OpenDev Kolla Git
    <https://opendev.org/openstack/kolla/>`_.
 Bugs should be filed on
    `launchpad <https://bugs.launchpad.net/kolla>`_.